aspac_logo

 Developing that theme further, if the basis of effective communication is understanding and embracing the mindset of various stakeholders then developing effective solutions gets quite complex.

 Even good writing skills, logic, organisation of information play their part in achieving the desired outcomes.
 Getting the "tone" right will also be important.
 Each stakeholder wants information in a way that resonates with their patricular mindset.
-Structuring the information to promote intuitive navigation through the information should allow each recipient to "drill down" seamlessly to whatever is of interest and to whatever degree of detail is relevant.
+Also, structuring the information to promote intuitive navigation through the information should allow each recipient to "drill down" seamlessly to whatever is of interest and to whatever degree of detail is relevant.

 Although the owners/managers within the business will certainly have the best knowledge of their products, services, supporting infrastructure and so on, the question remains whether they perceive these elements as the "outsider" perceives them .
 Also, do they really have the experience and skills to communicate the features and benefits effectively?